CHAI: Command Hijacking against embodied AI

 \section{Introduction}

 One of the main limitations of current robotic systems is their inability to cope with rare, novel, or unpredictable scenarios; those “edge cases” where training data are scarce or nonexistent.
 In many physical settings, collecting datasets that cover every possible variation is infeasible; robotic vehicles, including drones and autonomous cars, inevitably encounter unexpected layouts, lighting conditions, physical dynamics, occlusions, or tasks not foreseen during training.
 Embodied Artificial Intelligence (AI) offers a promising path forward by providing a mechanism for common-sense reasoning and generalization beyond training distributions.
 Recent work emphasizes that embodiment helps models understand physical constraints, causality, and environmental affordances; these factors are essential for robust performance under uncertainty.
-Building on this promise, researchers have begun to leverage Large Visual-Language Models (LVLMs) to help robotic systems make decisions; LVLMs offer flexible, context-aware reasoning that can improve situational awareness, support autonomous recovery, and adapt to unforeseen situations in safety-critical environments~\cite{xie2025drivebench,andreoni2024enhancing}.
+Building on this promise, researchers have begun to use Large Visual-Language Models (LVLMs) to help robotic systems make decisions; LVLMs offer flexible, context-aware reasoning that can improve situational awareness, support autonomous recovery, and adapt to unforeseen situations in safety-critical environments~\cite{xie2025drivebench,andreoni2024enhancing}.

-Despite extensive research on vision- and LiDAR-based attacks against autonomous systems, the safety of embodied AIs that issue intermediate, text-based planning decisions remains largely unexplored.
-Existing attacks primarily target the perception layer; for instance, dirty road patterns that mislead lane-detection systems~\cite{sato2021usenix} or LiDAR spoofing attacks that inject false point clouds into the sensor stream~\cite{sato2025realism}.
-Such perception-level attacks cause downstream errors in planning and control, but they do not apply to embodied AIs that interpose text-based commands between perception and actuation.
+Despite extensive research on vision- and LiDAR-based attacks against autonomous systems, the safety of embodied AIs that issue intermediate text-based planning decisions remains largely unexplored.
+Existing attacks primarily target the perception layer; for instance, dirty road patterns that mislead lane-detection systems~\cite{sato2021usenix}, LiDAR spoofing attacks that inject false point clouds into the sensor stream~\cite{sato2025realism}, or adversarial 3D printed objects that attack perception in autonomous vehicles~\cite{yang2025probing}.
+Such perception-level attacks cause downstream errors in planning and control, but do not apply to embodied AIs that interpose text-based commands between perception and actuation.